Alex Keating: The World Series of Poker

 Keating made his WSOP debut at the 2009 World Series of Poker with three in the money finishes totaling $48,983 and Keating's best finish being a final table taking 5th place in Event 38 for $39,977.

+World Series of Poker bracelets

 European Poker Tour

 Keating made his first European Poker Tour in the money appearance at the EPT London in the fall of 2009.
 Keating has had a total of three in-the-money finishes for a total of $17,214.